kodeFant/driftercode.com/content/blog/http-requests-from-elm-to-ihp/index.md

     json IndexView {..} = toJSON (books |> map bookToJSON)
 ```

-It's nice that we can use the same type that we defined for the Elm flags.
+It's nice that we can use the same type for the JSON API that we defined for the Elm flags.

-A list of `Book` now maps into a list of the `BookJSON` type we defined in the previous post and turns it into a plain JSON representation, and it can be decoded by the same `bookDecoder` we generated into Elm.
+A list of `Book` now maps into a list of `BookJSON`.
+In Elm, it  can be decoded by the same `bookDecoder` we generated earlier.

-The `/Books` endpoint will now serve you HTML by default.
+The `/Books` endpoint will still serve you HTML by default as before.
 But if you set the header `Accept: application/json`, it will display the JSON version instead.
 You can test it with curl:

 ```bash
 curl -H "Accept: application/json" http://localhost:8000/Books
 ```

-## Add widget to
+## Add http action in Elm for fetching books in IHP

 Let's first create the file `elm/Api/Http.elm` for a place to make http requests.